bdweix/bc-web-apps/notes/week-1.md

 Now, take the following domain: `www.mydomain.com/login`.
 This looks a little different than `www.google.com`, mostly because of the `/login` part.
 This is known as the route, or the path.
 Once you own the domain `www.mydomain.com`, you can have an infinite number of routes on that domain.
 You are not limited by any concrete number - you can parse and interpret the routes in whatever way you please.
 We'll dive much deeper into that when we jump into the backend (remember - all of this is still mostly on the frontend side of things).

+## Query Strings

+Query strings, similar to headers, are a way to add extra context to a request.
+For example, Google uses query strings to encode your search query: `www.google.com/?q=Boston%20College` (We'll cover `%20` later, but for now just know that it means "Space" to Google.)
+Unlike routes, extraneous or wrong query parameters do not automatically throw 404 errors.
+If you went to `www.google.com/adfkajsdflkasjfsdkfj`, you'll get a 404 error.
+But if you go to `www.google.com/?the_best=boston-college` you'll just get Google's homepage.
+They don't care about that extra data because they're simply not looking for it.

 ## HTTP Verbs

 Before covering requests, let's talk about the different types of requests.
 These are called HTTP verbs and the ones that you'll mainly be dealing with are `GET` `POST`  `PUT` and `DELETE`.
 There's a link in the section at the bottom to the full list of verbs if you're interested.
 These four verbs are the basics of Restful API's and allow you to Create, Read, Update, and Delete objects.